mane-23G/datelist/README.md

 # datelist
 This is a function that prints future dates/times on a regular schedule specfied by the user.
-10 occurences are printed unless specifed by user for a different count.
+10 occurences are printed unless specified by user for a different count.
 This was programmed for a Lunix System specifically.

 ### Build with
 gcc -o datelist datelist.c